 When damage or degradation to historic plaster walls and/or ceilings is discovered, the historic property owner should hire a professional historic repair contractor.
 There is no denying that today's trade has a broad range of talents.
 This is partly because the gypsum board was introduced as a replacement for conventional plastering.
 Plastering skills were neglected as gypsum boards became more prevalent since they were seldom employed.
 Repairing or restoring old plaster walls and/or ceilings, on the other hand, requires the expertise of a genuine artisan.

 It might be tough to find an experienced restoration contractor that is qualified for your project.
 You should begin by contacting one of the several expert preservation groups.
 They may direct you to historic restoration professionals who have worked on historic plaster repair projects in the past.
 You may also reach out to Denver architects with knowledge of preservation and restoration.
 They may also suggest repair companies that they believe have done a fantastic job for them before.

 Once you've narrowed down your list of potential historic restoration contractors, you'll need to assess their unique expertise and talents.
 All potential contractors should come to your project site to inspect and specify the scope of work.
 They should provide formal bids with pricing attached.
 For comparison, this is necessary.
 All potential contractors should give references, and you must study each one in order to reach an educated conclusion.
 For exceptionally large restoration projects, an independent consultant may be hired to help evaluate the contractors' expertise and bids.

-DOWD Restoration has restoration experience from repairing weathered worn and damaged structures to recreating historic architecture to both private homes and commercial properties.
-Refurbishing a timeworn, derelict or mistreated piece of the past and renovating it for future generations to relish is tremendously satisfying work.
-Let DOWD Restoration help you with your next historic restoration project!
+DOWD Restoration has expertise in restoring weathered, worn, and damaged structures as well as reproducing old architecture in both private residences and commercial buildings.
+Refurbishing a timeworn, dilapidated, or abused piece of history and restoring it for future generations to enjoy is a very fulfilling job.
+Allow DOWD Restoration to assist you with your next historic restoration project.